barkbox/barkmq/docs/config.md

 Statsd object for instrumentation.

+## Publisher

 ### error_handler
 Object that responds to call.
 Optional.
 Default: `nil`

-Called if internals of a subscriber or publisher throws an exception.
+Called if internals of a  publisher throws an exception.

 ## Subscriber